SkyFire/sandshroud/Trunk/dependencies/README.txt

 ======================================

 Installation Instructions:
-Navigate to the directory of your chosen compiler (adjust pathes if necessary):

-  VS 2003: C:\Program Files\Microsoft Visual Studio .NET 2003\Vc7
-  VS 2005: C:\Program Files\Microsoft Visual Studio 8\VC
-  VS 2008: C:\Program Files\Microsoft Visual Studio 9.0\VC

-Copy the files in VC\include to VC\include.
-Copy the files in VC\lib to VC\lib.

 Next, you need to compile the zlib and PCRE libraries.
 Depending on your compiler, open the solution under Sources: